vtnorton/infinite-craft-multiplayer/README.md

 2. Install the dependencies with `yarn install`
 3. Create a [SuperViz account](https://superviz.com/?origin=infinite-craft) and get your API key
 4. Use the file `env.sample.ts` to create a new file called `env.ts` with your API key
+5. Make sure to add `neal.fun` as a whitelist domain on the [SuperViz dashboard](https://dashboard.superviz.com/developer).
-5. Use the command `yarn build` to build the extension
+6. Use the command `yarn build` to build the extension
-6. Open Chrome and go to `chrome://extensions/`
+7. Open Chrome and go to `chrome://extensions/`
-7. Enable "Developer mode" in the top right corner
+8. Enable "Developer mode" in the top right corner
-8. Click "Load unpacked" and select the folder `dist` in this repository
+9. Click "Load unpacked" and select the folder `dist` in this repository
-9. Open [Infinite Craft](https://neal.fun/infinite-craft/) and start playing!
+10. Open [Infinite Craft](https://neal.fun/infinite-craft/) and start playing!

 ## How to develop